flexanalytics/flexit-docs/docs/etl.md

 * Parameters - set variable parameters based on source results and use them in downstream extracts.
 [See more](#parameters) about Parameters below.

 ### Container
-Containers can hold *SQL Tasks*, *Data Flows*, *Copy Tables*, or *dbt Jobs*, which will appear inside the blue dotted border of the container.
+Containers can hold *SQL Tasks*, *Data Flows*, *Data Ingestion*, or *dbt Jobs*, which will appear inside the blue dotted border of the container.
 Everything inside a container will execute in parallel (i.e. synchronous).

 ### SQL Task
 Use SQL tasks to execute any SQL command.
 This is commonly used to set database settings or build custom insert/update/delete (CRUD) statements.
 You can use [parameters](#parameters) and [functions](#functions) in SQL Tasks.